-Central Region conducts ROV surveys along the northern Gulf of Alaska coast from the Kenai Peninsula to PWS to monitor the local abundance of DSR in selected index sites.
-No assessment surveys were conducted in 2017 (Contact Mike Byerly or Wyatt Rhea-Fournier).
+Central Region conducts ROV surveys along the northern Gulf of Alaska coast from the Kenai Peninsula to PWS to monitor the local abundance of DSR in selected index sites; however, assessment surveys have not been conducted in recent years (Contact Mike Byerly or Wyatt Rhea-Fournier).

 In the Westward Region rockfish surveys using hydroacoustic equipment were deployed to assess black and dark rockfish stocks in the Kodiak Management Area.
-Surveyed areas included the Northeast, Afognak, Eastside, Southeast, Southwest, Westside, and Mainland districts of the Kodiak Management Area (Contact Carrie Worton).
+Surveyed areas included the Northeast, Afognak, Eastside, and Southeast districts of the Kodiak Management Area (Contact Carrie Worton).